Instructor Wendi answers your questions about joining MAUL

 Martial arts is a lot about improving oneself, and MAUL just adds improvement through international cuisine and baking skills.
 I don’t want to be stereotypical, but our women’s class makes a good spread.
 WE ALSO DO A DAMN FINE BARBECUE AND TOOK PEOPLE OUT PAINTBALLING.
 That is all.

 Note: paintballing is optional!
+We have also done an escape room social.

 I’ve trained elsewhere and…